OPALX-project/OPALX/tests/multithread_test/README.md

 ### Plotting
 Running [test.py](test.py) will plot all times and errors of all generated data.
 Here the most important variables are
 - `failed_col`: This will automatically be filled with all colounms where the error is bigger than `EPSILON`.
-Add your own coloumns and it will plot it aswell
+Add your own coloumns and it will plot it aswell. (deprecated but still works)
 - `time_col`: This decides which cols will be plotted in the times plot

 Note that `test.py` should be run after the OPALX finished running